sjshank/React-Shopping-Mart/README.md

 # React-Shopping-Mart
-React based shopping mart application for shopping garments.
-It demonstrate concepts of Routing, Redux, Thunk, Hooks, Context API and Firebase.
+React and Redux based application for shopping garments.
+It also demonstrate concepts of Routing, Thunk, Hooks, Context API and Firebase.